bhavya1600/RepoSage/README.md

 ## 📝 Introduction

-The **GitHub Repo Bot** is a powerful tool for deep analysis of GitHub repositories, providing file-by-file insights, call hierarchy visualization, and AI-powered summaries using OpenAI's API.
+**RepoSage** is a powerful tool for deep analysis of GitHub repositories, providing file-by-file insights, call hierarchy visualization, and AI-powered summaries using OpenAI's API.

 The uniqueness of this project lies in its multi-step, AI-powered approach that goes far beyond traditional static or one-shot methods: